Vrinda550/my-work-sample/README.md

 1. Clone or download this repository to your system.
 2. Navigate into the repository folder.
-3. Open either `index.html` or `portfolio.html` directly in any web browser (Chrome, Edge, Safari) to see the live functionality.
+3. Open either `index.html`  directly in any web browser (Chrome, Edge, Safari) to see the live functionality.

 ---
 *Created as a technical work sample for frontend internship opportunities.*